Your Complete Guide to Muslimnet's Islamic Tools

 These tools aren't meant to add burden to your life—they're meant to add meaning.
 In a world of endless notifications and distractions, Muslimnet offers something different: intentional spiritual practice rooted in Islamic tradition.

-The mosque finder says: "You belong to a community."
+The Quran planner says: "Your relationship with the Quran is active."
 The 99 Names say: "You worship a Lord who is knowable."
 The calendar says: "Your time is sacred."

 We built these tools because we needed them ourselves.
 Now we're sharing them with you.